joseph-chakar/joseph-chakar/README.md

 ### Hi there 👋

 Welcome to my GitHub page!
-My name is Joseph Chakar, and I'm a PhD student at Ecole Polytechnique (IP Paris).
+My name is Joseph Chakar, and I'm a third-year PhD student at Ecole Polytechnique (IP Paris).

 I combine ML, modeling, and experimentation to study degradation at the solar cell, panel, and systems levels.
-Specifically, I am developing a set of Bayesian inference (and optimization) tools and showcasing their effectiveness through a variety of real-life (photovoltaic) applications.
+Specifically, I am developing a set of Bayesian inference (and optimization) tools and showcasing their effectiveness through a variety of real-life photovoltaic (PV) applications.

 In short, my repos consist of:
 - “Homemade” tutorials and codes on how to use Bayesian inference and classical machine learning techniques for scientific applications (solar energy research in this case)